oddkiva/sara/doc/sphinx/source/imu/gravity.rst

 - https://www.youtube.com/watch?v=-om0eTXsgnY

 A while back ago, I downloaded an accelerometer smartphone app and played with it.
-Sooner would I realize that these experiments did contradict this intuition.
-The smartphone lying on the table would record vertical acceleration vector **pointing up to the sky** and with magnitude close to :math:`9.81 m/s^2`.
+The smartphone lying on the table would record acceleration vector **pointing up to the sky** and with magnitude close to :math:`9.81 m/s^2`.
 Nothing surprised me back then until I started asking myself what the IMU actually measures.